Royal Freeman Nash

-Royal Freeman Nash was the secretary-treasurer of the NAACP (National Association for the Advancement of Colored People) from February 15, 1916, to September 1, 1917.
+Royal Freeman Nash (February 22, 1885 – April 28, 1982) was an American civil rights activist.
+He was the secretary-treasurer of the NAACP (National Association for the Advancement of Colored People) from February 15, 1916, to September 1, 1917.

 Career

+Nash was born in Centralia, Wisconsin on February 22, 1885.

 Nash was a white author.
 Historian Patricia Bernstein described him in 2006 as a social worker.
 He headed the North Carolina branch of the NAACP.

 Before being made secretary, he had investigated fires in Cherokee County, Georgia, that the NAACP thought could be arson against Black people.
 His 1916 investigation also reported on attacks on Black people in Forsyth County, Georgia.
 Nash took office as secretary-treasurer in February 1916, but hadn't adopted a tangible program for the organization's future by mid-November.
 In February, Philip G. Peabody, a wealthy American, offered to donate $10,000, to the anti-lynching movement and wrote NAACP leader Moorfield Storey requesting a plan for how the organization would spend the money before he committed to donating it.
 To the fledgling NAACP, this was a vast sum, and Nash quickly worked to figure out how the money would be spent.
 He produced a lengthy report for Peabody proposing an extensive information campaign and other advocacy around the nation towards an anti-lynching law.
 Bernstein writes that "perhaps the NAACP did its job too well"; Peabody may have thought his money would not be sufficient for the program.
 He did not ever donate $10,000.

 That same year he investigated the Lynching of Anthony Crawford in North Carolina.
 Nash's report was republished in newspapers around the country.
 He was torn between whether the NAACP needed to hire a new lawyer or official to work on publicity.
 Historian Charles Francis Kellogg describes this as having a chilling effect on his relations with prominent NAACP members Mary White Ovington and Oswald Garrison Villard.
 A committee was established shortly after to develop plans for 1917 and the NAACP hired its first field secretary, James Weldon Johnson.
 As secretary, Nash was intensely focused on the NAACP's Federal Aid Committee—in 1917 Ovington wrote that he spent half of his time with the committee.